Material Issues and Key Sustainability Goals

 As a core platform for Group sales, we will create new ESG-related services that meet customer needs.
 We will also fully deploy our network in Japan in initiatives to resolve social issues.

-• We support business succession among small and medium-sized enterprises (SMEs) and help local economies develop and maintain and create employment.
-We also continue to strengthen our framework for being a single source for services including M&A intermediation, real estate brokerage, share transfer, and inheritance tax minimization.
+• We support business succession among SMEs and help local economies develop, maintain, and create employment.
+We also continue to strengthen our framework for being a single source for services including M&A advisory, real estate brokerage, share transfer, and inheritance tax minimization.

-• We invest in digital transformation (DX) and ESG-related startups with the goal of creating new services by supporting growth and collaboration.
+• We invest in DX and ESG-related startups with the goal of creating new services by supporting growth and collaboration.

 Auto

-We will continue to provide services that help reduce both environmental impact and traffic accidents.
-We will also promote and accelerate decarbonization in our own facilities and businesses.
+We will promote services that help to reduce environmental impact and ensure compliance with laws and regulations.
+We will also continue to promote decarbonization in our own facilities and businesses.

 Rentec